Kyle Rittenhouse named in civil suit filed by parents of man killed in Kenosha

 “In broad strokes they are saying [Huber’s] constitutional rights to be free of excessive force were violated because law enforcement worked in concert with Kyle Rittenhouse to intimidate and ultimately to kill peaceful protesters who were there to exercise their rights,” she said.

-Among the evidence that will likely be used in trial are video of police handing Rittenhouse water and telling him and other armed citizens that their presence was appreciated, as well as video showing law enforcement standing down while arguments between protestors and armed citizens intensified.
+Among the evidence that will likely be used in trial are video of police handing Rittenhouse water and telling him and other armed citizens that their presence was appreciated, as well as video showing law enforcement standing down while arguments between protesters and armed citizens intensified.
 The filing says it has internal communications from law enforcement showing the police knew there were “pro-police armed individuals” gathered south of the courthouse and “they deliberately funneled protestors” toward them.

 Arthur Aidala, a New York defense attorney who represented Roger Ailes and Harvey Weinstein, compared civil litigation against Rittenhouse to the O.J.
 Simpson case in which the former football star was acquitted in his criminal trial but found guilty in civil proceedings.